darwinia-network/bridger/README.md

 ## Configuration

-`Bridger` depends on a TOML config file, it is located in `~/.bridger/config.toml` as default.
+`Bridger` depends on a TOML config file, it is located in `~/.bridger/config.toml` by default.

 Sample config: